Jóhanna Sigurðardóttir: Overcoming the financial crisis

 There were several referendums to decide about the Icesave Icelandic bank debts, center of the country's financial crisis.
 The first Icesave referendum (Þjóðaratkvæðagreiðsla um Icesave), was held on 6 March 2010.
-The proposal was resoundingly defeated, with 93% voting against and less than 2% in favor.

 After the referendum, new negotiations commenced.
 On 16 February 2011, the Althing agreed to a repayment deal to pay back the full amount starting in 2016, finalising before 2046, with a fixed interest rate of 3%.
 The Icelandic president once again refused to sign the new deal on 20 February, calling for a new referendum.
 Thus, a second referendum would be held on 9 April 2011 also resulting in "no" victory with a lesser percentage.
 After the referendum failed to pass, the British and Dutch governments said that they would take the case to the European courts.

-At a session on 28 September 2010, the Althing voted 33–30 to indict the former Prime Minister Geir Haarde, but not the other ministers, on charges of negligence in office.
+At a session on 28 September 2010, the Althing voted 33–30 to indict the former prime minister Geir Haarde, but not the other ministers, on charges of negligence in office.
 He stood trial before the Landsdómur, a special court to hear cases alleging misconduct in government office, used for the first time since it was established in the 1905 Constitution.
-He was convicted of one charge.